AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 This version of the model was intended to be preliminary so that a trial implementation of the ModelPolicy and idealized heuristic could be assessed.
-However no better model has emerged in the time since.
+However, no better model has emerged in the time since.

 ## Current Heuristic